mgrebenets/mgrebenets.github.io/_posts/2015-09-21-code-coverage-for-ios-xcode-7.md

 Don't worry if you already trashed Xcode 6 and switched to Xcode 7.
 You still can run all the same scripts.
 The only problem is that `lcov.sh` will fail, that's not critical but is a first sign of trouble.

 The real problem is that there's *no coverage information available for Swift code*.
-That's because there are no `gcda` and `gcno` files generated for Swift files.
+That's because there are no `gcda` and `gcno` files generated for Swift.

 {% highlight bash %}
 # For Model.swift